w3f/polkadot-wiki/docs/learn-scams.md

 ### Check twice before sending DOT/KSM

 A good practice to take in consideration is to verify the address you are sending crypto to.
 If you don't know that account, you probably shouldn't be sending your assets there.
-It is very important to understand that crypto is a decentralized space, if you lose your assets, that is on you.
+It's your responsibility to make sure that you understand where you are sending your funds to, crypto is a decentralized space and your only recourse if a mistake is made is by appealing to the council (who usually will not get involved in matters of mistaken transfers).

 ### Keep your personal data secure